grayoj/geraldmokereke.xyz/content/posts/my-development-setup.md

 Okay, so what's my setup exactly?
 You'd be surprised to find out how extremely minimalistic it is, compared to the bloatware I had before.
 I'll start off with the editors I use at the basic level.
+I starred them below:

-- Neovim.
+- Neovim. \*
 - Intelli J IDEA \*
 - Visual Studio Code \*
 - Tmux a multiplexer.
 Lets me use one tab, create multiple windows.